rsyslog/rsyslog/source/tutorials/tls_cert_udp_relay.rst

 client <tls_cert_client.html>`_.
 We now need to add the capability to forward the router logs:

--  make sure that the firewall rules permit message recepetion on UDP port 514 (if you use a non-standard port for UDP syslog, make sure that port number is permitted).
+-  make sure that the firewall rules permit message reception on UDP port 514 (if you use a non-standard port for UDP syslog, make sure that port number is permitted).
 -  you may want to limit who can send syslog messages via UDP.
 A great